 Matt considers himself extremely blessed to married to his wife, Amber Elizabeth, whom he met while attending Multnomah.
-They were married in the winter of 2004, and are blessed with six children: Judah Immanuel, Caleb Matthew, Samuel Anthony, Ariella Lydia, Nathan Aaron, David Christopher, and Noah Barnabas.
+They were married in the winter of 2004, and are blessed with seven children: Judah Immanuel, Caleb Matthew, Samuel Anthony, Ariella Lydia, Nathan Aaron, David Christopher, and Noah Barnabas.
 As a family, they enjoy biking, singing, hiking, cooking for large groups, rock climbing, laughing around the dinner table, sword fighting, and wrestling.
 Matt’s heart for ministry is to see the church engage in the community through building relationships and friendships, engaging in ministries of mercy, and by counseling those in need.
 His greatest desire is to both do these things, and equip the Body of Christ to do them.

 Sevrin Hamilton was born in Jackson Tennessee, and raised in Moscow, Idaho to loving, Christian parents, and it was with his father that he first confessed his faith in Christ at the age of seven years old.
 Baptized at the age of 10, Christ encountered Sevrin mightily while he was backpacking through the Austrian Alps at the age of 18.
 It was through this experience that Sevrin began to surrender to Christ’s lordship and sense deep affections for God.